In this article, you will learn about the singer-songwriter genre in terms of chords and chord progression primarily.

 These are just a few names and the definition of singer-songwriter could also be made more in depth.
 The focus here, however, will lay on how to adapt to guitar playing in a way that gives resemblance to this music genre.

 The first chords to know

-These suggestions about the first chords you need are partly common open chords and some inversions.
+These suggestions about the first chords you need are partly common major and minor chords plus some slash chords.

 Common chord progressions

 The progressions in the singer-songwriter genre are not "standardized" as in blues.
 The following progressions are therefore to consider as suggestions to getting a feel of the style and perhaps ideas for your own songwriting.